Emma Jane Kinley

 Insights from observing asthma reviews will inform future roll out of the IMP²ART implementation strategy specifically adding weight to the evidence that healthcare professionals should be provided with specific training skills to implement a motivating and patient centred asthma review.
 It will also inform the design of templates widely used in management of long-term conditions in practice.

-I am Student Representative at the Asthma UK Centre for Applied Research for 2020.
+I was Student Representative at the Asthma UK Centre for Applied Research for 2020.

 I have previously completed a BSc in Criminology & Psychology at Liverpool John Moore’s University, followed by an MSc in Health Psychology at the University of Stirling.
 I have a particular interest in behaviour change, health care interventions and how health care is delivered to patients and the positive and negative impacts these experiences may have on an individual’s abilities to understand and self-manage their own care.